geez0219/website-ng/src/assets/branches/r1.0/api/dataset/SiameseDirDataset.md

 ```python
 SiameseDirDataset(root_dir:str, data_key_left:str='x_a', data_key_right:str='x_b', label_key:str='y', percent_matching_data:float=0.5, label_mapping:Union[Dict[str, Any], NoneType]=None, file_extension:Union[str, NoneType]=None)
 ```
 A dataset which returns pairs of data.

 This dataset reads files from a folder hierarchy like root/class(/es)/data.file.
-Data is returned in pairs,    where the label value is 1 if the data are drawn from the same class, and 0 otherwise.
-One epoch is defined as    the time it takes to visit every data point exactly once as the 'data_key_left'.
-Each data point may occur zero    or many times as 'data_key_right' within the same epoch.
-SiameseDirDataset.split() will split by class index    rather than by data instance index.
+Data is returned in pairs,where the label value is 1 if the data are drawn from the same class, and 0 otherwise.
+One epoch is defined asthe time it takes to visit every data point exactly once as the 'data_key_left'.
+Each data point may occur zeroor many times as 'data_key_right' within the same epoch.
+SiameseDirDataset.split() will split by class indexrather than by data instance index.

 #### Args: